About CacheDeck

 CacheDeck is built by Vladimir Chemeris, an indie iOS developer with a background in backend infrastructure and DevOps tooling.
 CacheDeck is a solo project: one developer, one app, one use case.

 CacheDeck started during on-call rotations.
 The only way to inspect a Redis server from a phone was to open a terminal emulator, manually SSH into a bastion host, and run redis-cli from there: a multi-step workflow under pressure at 2 AM.
-A native iPhone app that handled the SSH tunnel internally and opened in one tap with saved credentials didn't exist, so it got built.
+No iPhone app handled the SSH tunnel internally and opened in one tap with saved credentials, so Vladimir wrote one.

 What CacheDeck is